 The docent also put more emphasis on things in the house which would appeal to kids (like the secret closet in the breakfast parlor with a wine bottle "elevator" which servants could use to send up bottles of wine from the cellar below).

 Believe me: It'll keep their attention, and there's no extra charge for the Childrens tour.
 The only drawback?
 They're only offered select times of the year.

 You have to register for this tour at the Ticket Office.
 The tour lasts about 40 minutes, and begins on Monticello’s East Front at 11, 1 pm and 2 pm daily during these times:

 Behind the Scenes Tours

-See recently opened and never-before-seen rooms, including second and third floor bedrooms, the Dome Room, and an interactive exhibit "Crossroads" under the house.
-Offered 11:30 am and 2:30 pm daily, June-Sept.
-Tickets are $42 per person and must be purchased in advance.
+See recently opened and never-before-seen rooms, including second and third floor bedrooms, the Dome Room, and an interactive exhibit "Crossroads" under the house in this 1.5 hour tour.
+Offered 10:30 am and 2:30 pm daily.
+Tickets are $49 per person during the winter and $60 March-Nov. and must be purchased in advance.

 Gardens and Grounds Tours

 Garden lovers will enjoy these guided tours, free with admission.
 Monticello spends millions a year on their decorative gardens, keeping the vegetable gardens, grove, and orchards as close to as in Jefferson's time as possible.
 Tours last 45 minutes and begin on the West Lawn at hourly daily, spring through fall.